 You must arrive at least 20 minutes before the start of your course to allow for registration and for your bike to be checked.

-The course is held through Gate 1 at the Transport and Technical Services Dept, Bellozanne Valley, St Helier.
+The course is held through Gate 1 at the Department for Infrastructure, Bellozanne Valley, St Helier.

 Should I do any preparation before attending the course?